tef/textfree86/README.md

 If you use `textfree86`, well, some things **do** work the same:

 ```
-$ ./textfree86.py ssh hostname /path/to/logdetails --pipe -- output.log --uname
+$ ./textfree86.py 'ssh hostname /path/to/logdetails --pipe' -- output.log --uname
 Wrote uname to log

-$ cat output.log    # But on the local machine!
+$ cat output.log    # Written on the local machine!
 Darwin

+# We add alias, so we can add bash completion
 $ alias rlogdetails='./textfree86.py ssh hostname /path/to/logdetails --pipe --'

 $ rlogdetails --help
 usage: logdetails [--uptime] [--uname] <output>